d4n3sh/thedaneshproject/content/posts/2007-09-14-no-space-left-on-device.md

 > </p>

 <p class="MsoNormal">
-  From the error it&#8217;s quite obvious that it&#8217;s a space related issue.
-It&#8217;s not fun when you get woken up at 3am but anyway this is how I fixed the problem.<!--more-->
+  From the error it's quite obvious that it's a space related issue.
+It's not fun when you get woken up at 3am but anyway this is how I fixed the problem.<!--more-->
 </p>

 <p class="MsoNormal">